Poundon House’s country house interiors have featured in many interior magazines like House and Garden and World of Interiors.

 The house still retains much of its Edwardian character, with the reception rooms and bedrooms restored to their Edwardian style.
 The nine bedrooms are spacious, ideal for preceding preparations, and there are shared bathrooms.
 Decorated with a classic style, the reception rooms are grand but not at all intimidating, all interlinked and south facing.’

-You can read more on the interiors as featued by Coco Wedding Venues here.
+You can read more on the interiors as featured by Coco Wedding Venues here.

-Images with thanks to Eneka Stewart Photogrpahy, Dylan Thomas, Bridget Pierson and Alistair Freeman.
+Images with thanks to Eneka Stewart Photogrpahy, Dylan Thomas, Bridget Pierson and Alistair Freeman and Diana at Dome Photography.